2008 New York Giants season: Week 1: vs. Washington Redskins

 With their Super Bowl championship title to defend, the Giants began their season in the annual kickoff game against their NFC East rivals, the Washington Redskins.
-In the first quarter, New York got a fast start as Super Bowl XLII MVP QB Eli Manning capped off the game's opening drive with a 1-yard TD run.
+In the first quarter, New York got off to a fast start as Super Bowl XLII MVP quarterback Eli Manning capped off the game's opening drive with a 1-yard touchdown run.
 Later in the quarter, kicker John Carney managed to get a 24-yard field goal.
-In the second quarter, the G-Men increased their lead with Carney nailing a 25-yard and a 47-yard field goal.
-Near the end of the half, the Redskins managed to get on the board as QB Jason Campbell completed a 12-yard TD pass to WR Santana Moss.
+In the second quarter, the Giants increased their lead with Carney nailing a 25-yard and a 47-yard field goal.
+Near the end of the half, the Redskins managed to get on the board as quarterback Jason Campbell completed a 12-yard touchdown pass to wide receiver Santana Moss.
 New York's defense stiffened in the second half and allowed them to hold on for the victory.

 With the win, not only did the Giants begin their season at 1–0, they also became the 9th-straight defending Super Bowl champion to win their season opener.